Jeremylin0904/CV_Food-classification/README.md

 # Taiwanese-Local Food-classification-APP

-Using deep learning technique to build a model and the product of ANVIL to build the interactive user interface. ([https://food-classification.anvil.app/](https://foodclassification.anvil.app).
+Using deep learning technique to build a model and the product of ANVIL to build the interactive user interface. ([Taiwanese food claaification APP](https://foodclassification.anvil.app).
 Email me if you want to try our app: h1648886@gmail.com)

 ### Description of our APP